Hiking and walking through Las Alpujarras

 Los Mineros - Miner's route - Orgiva

 This suggested route is more than just a path: It is a journey through the mining history of the Sierra de Lujar.
-Mining has been the backbone of the economy in this region since time immemorial, and was especially important in Orgiva from 1800 to 1989.
+Mining has been the backbone of the economy in La Alpujarra since immemorial time, and was especially important in Orgiva from 1800 to 1989.

-Whe you reach the path that you need to take to begi n the descent, pause for a moment to think of the lives of the mine workers.
-At this point, they still had a lon walk ahead of them to get to work, and they had to arrive there at dan to begin their working day.
+During the path you can pause for a moment to think of the lives of the mine workers.
+At this point, they still had a long walk ahead of them to get to work, and they had to arrive there at dawn to begin their working day.

 La Atalaya - Pampaneira